code-423n4/2022-12-forgeries-findings/data/RaymondFam-Q.md

 ```
 However, the identical if block is also called when [`_requestRoll()`](https://github.com/code-423n4/2022-12-forgeries/blob/main/src/VRFNFTRandomDraw.sol#L144-L146) is internally invoked both from `startDraw()` and `redraw()`.

+If this comment pertains to `startDraw()`, it should be grouped with the function NatSpec to avoid confusion.

 ## Lines too long
 Lines in source code are typically limited to 80 characters, but it’s reasonable to stretch beyond this limit when need be as monitor screens theses days are comparatively larger.
 Considering the files will most likely reside in GitHub that will have a scroll bar automatically kick in when the length is over 164 characters, all code lines and comments should be split when/before hitting this length.
 Keep line width to max 120 characters for better readability where possible.